David Schneller

 FigJam Component Library

 On top of our usual Figma component library I established a FigJam board that includes a majority of our components.
 This lets Business Analysts copy & paste those components to their own FigJam Boards and easily compose their own UI drafts.
 This has a few limitations but is very easy to learn and avoids more difficult concepts like the layer tree, auto layout and component configuration while allowing text changes and component variants.
-This was very valuable when we only had 1-3 UX designers to support 14+ application teams as it enabled BAs to prepare simple concepts and discuss them with stakeholders.
+This was very valuable when we only had 1-3 UX designers to support 14+ application teams as it enabled BAs to prepare simple concepts and discuss them with stakeholders while upholding UI standards.

 In this screencast you can see how the UIs can be quickly composed with the FigJam components.